Responsible cat care

 Compulsory cat desexing

-Knox introduced compulsory desexing of cats in April 2011.
+We introduced compulsory desexing of cats in April 2011 to help manage unwanted cats in our community.

-This only applies to newly registered cats, not those already currently registered.
+This only applies to newly registered cats, not those already registered.

 Random door knocks